serverfarmer/sm-farm-manager/README.md

 ### `*.hosts` files

 This extensions maintains a "database" consisting of a few `*.hosts` files located in `/etc/local/.farm` directory.
-These files can be divided into 3 groups:
+These files can be divided into 2 groups:

 1. `workstation.hosts`, `physical.hosts`, `virtual.hosts`, `cloud.hosts`, `lxc.hosts`, `problematic.hosts` - lists of active hosts, which can be directly managed.

 2. `docker.hosts`, `openvz.hosts` - Docker/OpenVZ hosts, on which `execute.sh` should execute commands in `-dck` or `-vz` modes (these hosts must be also included in the first group, as managed hosts).

-3. `cisco.hosts`, `mikrotik.hosts` - Cisco/MikroTik network devices managed by Server Farmer.

 ### `*.hosts` file format